 The easiest, and most visually appealing way to keep dart frogs is in bioactive vivariums.
 A bioactive vivarium is an enclosure containing a miniature ecosystem, comprised of live plants for decoration, hiding places and humidity control, detritovores in the soil layer to manage frog waste and fungal growth, and your main inhabitant- the frogs.
 For instructions on set up and maintenance, please see the links at the bottom of the page.

 Dart frogs are active during the day and a 12 hour on/off light cycle is required.
 UVB lighting is not a necessity like it is for tree frogs, but some keepers think it is beneficial.
 UVB can be provided if desired.
 Broad spectrum lighting will show off the frogs’ colors and allow for plant growth.
 There are many different lighting options on the market, from LEDs to T5 High Output florescents.
 Lighting with a range of 5000-6500K (6000K is natural daylight) will work nicely for most vivariums.

 Humidity and water

-High humidity is required, around 80-100%.
-This is easy to achieve by limiting ventilation to a few small holes or a strip of screen, as most species do not need much airflow and can tolerate very little ventilation.
-Misting may also be required.
+High humidity is required, around 70-99%.
+This is easy to achieve by limiting ventilation to a few small holes or a strip of screen.
+Misting will also be required.
 Use distilled water to mist to avoid accumulation water spots on the glass.
 Humidity as low as 50% is survivable for short periods of time if water is provided, but should not be a regular occurrence.
 Many species enjoy water features or soaking in a water bowl, but it is not necessarily required.
 If a container of water is provided you need to use dechlorinated tap or bottled spring water.